MojosBeans100/CI-MS5-loveplants/README.md

 # Love Plants
-Love Plants is a Full Stack B2C (business to customer) ecommerce website which allows customers to view and purchase products related to plants.
+Love Plants is a Full Stack B2C (business to customer) e-commerce website which allows customers to view and purchase products related to plants.
 The website was developed for Milestone 5 as part of the Code Institute Diploma in Software Development.

 ![Responsive website](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1650050038/LovePlants/ReadMe/amirespoinve_twskbo.jpg)